lisposter/btdigg.userscript.js/README.md

 ## Note

-This project is not associcated with btdigg.org, and you should NOT download pirated stuffs.
+This project is not associcated with btdigg.org, and you should NOT download pirated stuffs and DO NOT pirated anything.

 ## License